 7. The S-EES may apply the AF traffic influence with the N6 routing information of the T-EAS in the 3GPP Core Network (if applicable).

-8. The S-EES sends the ACR Notify message (e.g. as notification for "ACR facilitation" event) to the S-EAS to initiate ACT between the S-EAS and the T-EAS.
+8. The S-EES sends the ACR Notify message (e.g. as notification for "ACR facilitation" event or due to step 1) to the S-EAS to initiate ACT between the S-EAS and the T-EAS.

 9. The Application Context is transferred from S-EAS to the T-EAS at implementation specific time.
 In the case of automated ACR, the S-EES accesses the Application Context from the address as per step 1 and the S-EES and T-EES engage in the ACT from S-EAS to the T-EAS (obtained as per step 5) in a secure way.
 Further the T-EAS accesses the Application Context made available by the T-EES.
 If S-EAS performs the ACT directly with T-EAS, the specification of such process is out of scope of the present document.